-Menstruation and Homelessness: In 2018, we initiated a new mixed methods research program in collaboration with the CUNY Graduate School of Public Health and Health Policy and the New York Coalition for the Homeless.
+Menstruation and Homelessness: In 2018, we initiated a mixed methods research program in collaboration with the CUNY Graduate School of Public Health and Health Policy and the New York Coalition for the Homeless.
 Our first project under this initiative explored how well this population is able (or not able) to manage their periods, including accessing sanitation facilities and menstrual hygiene products, and how – short of re-housing – their needs could be more effectively addressed.

 Menstruation and U.S. Adolescent Girls: In 2018, we started the Growing Girls USA Program to examine the menstruation and puberty experiences of low-income adolescent girls growing up in America's three largest cities: Los Angeles, Chicago and NYC.
 We used participatory and qualitative methods to collect insights and learning from girls and adults in their lives.
-We also collected first period stories from girls across the United States, and are currently developing a puberty book targeting U.S. girls in addition to a series of publications highlighting research findings.
+We also collected first period stories from girls across the United States, and developed the book "A Girl's Guide to Puberty & Periods" in addition to a series of publications highlighting research findings.

 Period Posse Presents Webinar Series: This monthly interactive webinar series brings together experts in menstrual health and hygiene from across research, policy and practice in the U.S. and around the world to discuss key emerging issues.

 Select Global Activities

 The Girls and Boys Puberty Book Project, Tanzania, Ghana, Cambodia, Laos, Ethiopia, Madagascar, Pakistan, Kenya: A project focused on developing, publishing, evaluating and distributing girls' and boy's puberty books aimed at 10-14 year olds.
 Provides basic guidance to girls on menstruation and body change, and to boys on puberty changes and peer pressures.
-Books published in Tanzania, Ghana, Cambodia, Laos, Ethiopia, Madagascar, Pakistan, and Kenya, and over two million hard copies disseminated.
+Books published in Tanzania, Ghana, Cambodia, Laos, Ethiopia, Madagascar, Pakistan, Kenya, Sierra Leone and the US, and over two million hard copies disseminated.
 Formative research underway in partnership with CODE/Sierra Leone and TALLE to explore the use of teacher training guide to deliver the Sierra Leone girl's and boy's puberty books.